Waiting for QUIC: Passive Measurements to Understand QUIC Deployments: What can Connection IDs tell?

+\paragraph{Evaluation results} Subsequently, we show results from 2023 because backscatter contains the most off-net candidates in this year.
+For Google, this predicts 556 candidates.
+Conservatively, we mark 100 of those as false positives as they do not allow for QUIC connections, \ie 456 are true positives.
+1516 are predicted negative---only 7 are false negatives (TPR 0.98, FPR 0.06).
+For Meta, we identify 727~candidates.
+651 of those indeed belong to Meta.
+22 do not allow QUIC connections, we consider them as false positives and 54 are falsely predicted as Meta off-net deployments.
+No false negatives are predicted (TPR 1.0, FPR 0.05).
+We find six off-net candidates for Cloudflare, but none allow for QUIC connections, preventing us from fetching certificates to determine ground truth.

-Second, we improve the SCID-based detection.
-We find that Facebook off-net servers use low numbers for host IDs, confirmed by active probing of 45k Facebook off-net VIPs.
-Consequently, we use the first 9~bits of the host ID for detection.
-Using this new predictor, we detect 303 off-net deployments but reduce the false positive rate substantially (TPR 1.0, FPR 0.027), details see \autoref{sec:facebook-offnet-classification}.
+\paragraph{Improving SCID-based detection} We find that Meta off-net servers use low numbers for host IDs in 2023.
+Active probing of 45k Meta off-net VIPs found by Zirngibl \etal \cite{zbsja-io9ae-21} confirms this.
+Consequently, requiring the first 9~bits of the host ID to be zero confirms the 651 off-net deployments and reduces the false positive rate (TPR 1.0, FPR 0.02).